uozuAho/note_searcher/readme.md

 # todo
-- ignore
-    - docs
-    - release
+- increase number of search results
+- 'structure tags': two hashes. show in bold at top of 'all tags'?
 - e2e tests worth it?
     - fail locally and in CI, but features work
     - find another testing lib?